MariuszMalankiewicz/rent_car/README.md

-# rent_car

-car rental calculator project, in this project i used technology:
+# Car rental calculator project

+Used technology:
 Html
 Css
-Java script
+Java Script

+The structure of the project is dealt with by html, the appearance of the project is dealt with by css, and all logic, i.e. validation and java script calculations

 Live: https://mariuszmalankiewicz.github.io/rent_car/